-The 2020-21 MLB Hot Stove League officially began with the final out of the 2020 World Series when the Dodgers rising star Julio Urías stuck out Willy Adames to end one nightmare of a baseball season from start to finish.
+The 2020-21 MLB Hot Stove League officially began with the final out of the 2020 World Series when the Dodgers rising star Julio Urías struck out Willy Adames to end one nightmare of a baseball season from start to finish.
 From that split second on, unless you were a Dodger fan understandably going on a bender, thoughts turned to the Hot Stove League and what your team was or was not going to do.

 Here is a schedule of doings for the overall 2020-21 Hot Stove League: